 Aug.
-8 is a bittersweet day in National Hockey League history as hockey world lost one of its greatest players on this date.
+8 is a bittersweet day in National Hockey League history as the hockey world lost one of its greatest players on this date.
 There were also a pair of Hall of Famers born, including a legend in Montreal.

 Chicago Loses a Legend

 Mikita was undersized at just 5-foot-9 and 169 pounds and did not have a big personality like his teammate Bobby Hull.
-However, he still becomes one of the game’s best offensive players.
+However, he still became one of the game’s best offensive players.
 He scored at least 30 goals nine different times.
 He won the Art Ross Trophy, for leading the league in scoring, in four out of five seasons between 1964 and 1968.
 He won back-to-back Hart Trophies, as the NHL’s most valuable player, in 1967 and 1968.

 Mikita became one of the first players in the league to wear a helmet full time.
 He also, along with Hull, made innovations by playing around with the curve on their stick blades.
 This allowed them to get the puck off the ice more and become even deadlier snipers.

 When he retired in 1980, Mikita was the third leading scorer in NHL history.
-He still leads the Blackhawks with 926 assists, 1,467 points and 1,396 games played.
+He still leads the Blackhawks with 926 assists, 1,467 points, and 1,396 games played.
 His 541 careers goal are second only to Hull.

 Simmer Signs with Kings

 On Aug.
 8, 1977, the Los Angeles Kings signed free-agent forward Charlie Simmer.
 At the time, this move wasn’t a big splash.
 Simmer had played in just 80 NHL games over the past three seasons with the California Seals and Cleveland Barons.
-He only appeared in three games for the Kings in 1977-78 and doesn’t earn a spot in the lineup until midway through the following season.
+He only appeared in three games for the Kings in 1977-78 and didn’t earn a spot in the lineup until midway through the following season.

-The Kings traded Simmer to the Boston Bruins early in the 1984-85 season for a first-round draft pick, which was used to select Dan Gratton.
+The Kings traded Simmer to the Boston Bruins early in the 1984-85 season for a first-round draft pick, used to select Dan Gratton.
 In 384 games with Los Angeles, he scored 222 goals and 466 points.

 New Captains Named

-Wendel Clark became the 15th team captain in Toronto Maple Leafs history on Aug.
+Wendel Clark became the 15th team captain in Toronto Maple Leafs’ history on Aug.
 8, 1991.

 Odds & Ends

 Free-agent goaltender Rogie Vachon signed with the Detroit Red Wings on Aug.
 8, 1978.
 He had spent the previous seven seasons with the Kings.
 The rights to center Dale McCourt was transferred to the Kings as compensation.
-After a litigation hearing, the Kings traded McCourt back to the Red Wings for Andre St. Laurent and two first-round draft picks.
-One of those picks were used to select defenseman Larry Murphy.
+After a litigation hearing, the Kings traded McCourt back to the Red Wings for Andre St. Laurent, and two first-round draft picks.
+One of those picks was used to select defenseman Larry Murphy.

 Vachon played two seasons for some rather bad Red Wings teams.
 The future Hall of Famer appeared in 109 games and went 30-57-19 with a .868 save percentage (SV%) and 3.75 goals-against average (GAA).
 He was traded to the Boston Bruins in 1980 for fellow netminder Gilles Gilbert.

 On Aug.
-8, 1984, the Red Wing acquired Tiger Williams from the Vancouver Canucks, in exchange for center Rob McClanahan.
+8, 1984, the Red Wings acquired Tiger Williams from the Vancouver Canucks, in exchange for center Rob McClanahan.
 Williams played 55 games with the Red Wings before being traded to the Kings for future considerations.
 He is best remembered for racking 3,971 penalty minutes during his career, the most in NHL history.